-GC Group attaches great importance on confidentiality of information and will never disclose its information or the information of its customers / partners or any other person or use such information to seek any form of benefit unless explicitly permitted by the owner of the information or the authority.
+GC Group attaches great importance on confidentiality of information and will never disclose its information or the information of its customers / partners or any other person or use such information to seek any form of benefit unless explicitly prescribed by laws or permitted by the owner of the information or the authority.

-- 4.2.1 Confidentiality - For a period of two years after leaving the position, one must keep confidential and not disclose to third parties, particularly competitors, such information or documents which cannot be disclosed and / or those which are trade secrets, innovations and intellectual properties which belong to GC Group.
-However, a period of two years criteria shall not apply to confidential information under confidentiality agreement in which all relevant parties are required to comply with term of confidentiality. - 2 One must not use the opportunity or the information gained from being a Director, an Executive, or an Employee, a Contract Staff to seek personal benefit or to engage in a business which is competitive to GC Group or in a relevant business. - One must honestly and carefully prepare information and documents of GC Group in accordance with and relevant to their duties and the specified standards. - 4 One must not forge information, documents or reports of GC Group.
-Violation will result in disciplinary and / or legal penalties, whichever the case may be. - 5 In order to prevent unintentional disclosure of confidential information, it is the duty of the person owning or possessing undisclosed information to understand the procedures required for the safeguarding of information and for their supervisors to remind them to strictly observe such safeguarding procedures. - 6 Trade secrets and crucial documents of GC Group must be safeguarded and contained.
+- 4.2.1 Confidentiality - One must keep confidential of information, documents which cannot be disclosed and other information under GC Group's non-disclosure agreements as well as those which are trade secrets, innovations and intellectual properties which belong to GC Group unless prescribed by laws and/or the Company's rules. - 2 One must not disclose confidential information both during and after employment with the Company. - One must not use the opportunity or the information gained from being a Director, an Executive, or an Employee, a Contract Staff to seek personal benefit or to engage in a business which is competitive to GC Group or in a relevant business. - 4 One must honestly and carefully prepare information and documents of GC Group in accordance with and relevant to their duties and the specified standards. - One must not forge information, documents or reports of GC Group.
+Violation will result in disciplinary and / or legal penalties, whichever the case may be. - 6 In order to prevent unintentional disclosure of confidential information, it is the duty of the person owning or possessing undisclosed information to understand the procedures required for the safeguarding of information and for their supervisors to remind them to strictly observe such safeguarding procedures. - Trade secrets and crucial documents of GC Group must be safeguarded and contained.
 Losses and leaks of the documents must be prevented through proper and correct control based on data guideline, with data classification in place.
 Information, for example, can be classified as disclosable information, non-disclosable information, confidential information or highly confidential information.

-7 The use of shared internal information within the departments or within GC Group must be within the framework of assigned duties and responsibility only.
+8 The use of shared internal information within the departments or within GC Group must be within the framework of assigned duties and responsibility only.